Card games in Italy

 Small cards: single-ended numbered trumps from 1 to 20 plus the unnumbered Miseria and Fuggitivo; 4 Italian suits consisting of king (re), queen (donna), cavalier (cavallo), jack (fante) ace (asso) and pip cards from 5 to 10 plus 4 and ace of coins only.

 There are 40 trumps: the Trumpets, World, Sun, Moon and Star and trumps with Roman numbers from XXXV down to I. The fool is unnumbered.
-There are four Italian suits of 14 cards - pip cards from 1 - 10 and the usual four pictures, except that the cavalli depicted as centaurs and the jacks of coins and cups are replaced by maids.
+There are four Italian suits of 14 cards - pip cards from 1 - 10 and the usual four pictures, except that the cavalli are depicted as centaurs and the jacks of coins and cups are replaced by maids.
+Some packs included a 98th card, apparently an extra unnumbered trump, whose exact function is unknown.

-See A.G.
-Smith: "The Cambio Packs and the Games played with them" - part III (The Playing-Card Volume XX No 1).
-According to this the cards are used in Bergamo, the Abruzzo area, the Basilicata and Molise.
-There is a simple round game Cuccù (= Cuckoo) and trick taking games: Zifuli, Cucco (Cöch) and Cuccù a Trionfo.
+According to A.G.
+Smith: "The Cambio Packs and the Games played with them" - part III (The Playing-Card Volume XX No 1) the cards are used in Bergamo, the Abruzzo area, the Basilicata and Molise for the trick-taking games: Zifuli, Cucco (Cöch) and Cuccù a Trionfo.

 Each suit has Ace (As or Sau), King (König), Over (Ober), Under (Unter), 10, 9, 8, 7, 6.
 The 6 of bells has signs of the other suits as well and is inscribed WELI.